Ruth Bader Ginsburg Kids: How Many Children Did She Have?

 James Ginsburg was born in 1965.
 He had originally also planned on a legal career, and was accepted to law school and even attended for one year.
 However, he ended up deciding that the path was not right for him.

-However while he may not have inherited a love of the profession, he did get the late icon’s love of music.
+But while he may not have inherited a love of the profession, he did get the late icon’s love of music, particularly opera.
 He ended up entering the creative field, and soon became an executive in the industry.
-He eventually founded his own record label in Chicago, called Cedille Records.
+He eventually founded his own record label in Chicago, called Cedille Records, which specifically focuses on classical genres.

 “The Chicagoan is one of the last independent entrepreneurs in classical recording, a man who has stuck to his artistic vision and made a success of it at a time of market shrinkage and industry downsizing,” wrote The Chicago Tribune on Ginsburg’s success.

-That said, what many have considered the music aficionado’s crowning achievement was a tribute to his mother — an album called Notorious RBG in Song.
-The tribute was an opera sung by Patrice Michaels that was based on the Supreme Court Justice’s life story.
+That said, many have considered the music aficionado’s crowning achievement to be a tribute to his mother — an album called Notorious RBG in Song.
+The tribute is an opera sung by Patrice Michaels that was based on the late Supreme Court Justice’s life story.

 Fellow RBG and opera fans!
 Soprano Patrice Michaels' "Notorious RBG in Song," saluting RBG's 25 years on the court, comes out June 8 on RBG's son's classical music label, @CedilleRecords and is available for pre-sale now!